-Spain’s former football boss Rubiales in court over World Cup kiss scandal
+Spanish football boss who forcibly kissed player hit with restraining order

 But the 23 world champions and dozens of other players have informed the football federation that they will continue to reject national team call-ups unless there are more reforms, a source close to the federation said Friday.

-The federation sacked their controversial coach Jorge Vilda in the wake of the outcry over Rubiales’ kiss, and named Tome in his stead.
+The federation sacked their controversial coach Jorge Vilda in the wake of the outcry over Rubiales’s kiss, and named Tome in his stead.
 Tome was Vilda’s former assistant manager.

 Spanish media said the players would later on Friday release a statement outlining the changes that they still expect to see before they return to the pitch.